 The programme extends over two academic years of part-time study.
-Classes are held on two evenings per week in Year 1, and one evening per week in Year 2, from 5:30 to 8:00 p.m., 6:00 to 8:30 p.m. or 6:30 to 9:00 p.m. depending on different courses and run through each academic year from September to June.
+Classes are normally held from 6:00 to 8:30 p.m. or 6:30 to 9:00 p.m. on two evenings per week in Year 1 and one evening per week in Year 2, and run through each academic year from September to June.
 However, some Major Methods tutors may schedule classes on Saturdays.

 Intending candidates should seek prior approval from their principals or employers to ensure that they are willing to release you to attend classes punctually.

 The following are the major components of the Programme:

 (In-service teachers will be observed in their normal course of teaching)